Dice · Threshold Audit

 How the uniform distribution drives the roll-under bet

 Dice at Winna runs the canonical roll-under mechanic.
-The player picks a target number on a 0 to 100 scale, chooses roll-under or roll-over, and the brand generates a uniformly distributed random number in the same range.
+The player picks a target number on a 0 to 100 scale, chooses roll-under or roll-over, and Winna generates a uniformly distributed random number in the same range.
 The bet wins when the rolled number satisfies the chosen direction relative to the target, paying the configured multiplier.

 Uniform-distribution math at the roll-under bet